-To Draw an Alligator you can start by outlining the narrow and low-laying body of the alligator followed by a long pointed tail.
+Here's how to draw an Alligator easy - you can start by outlining the narrow and low-laying body of the alligator followed by a long pointed tail.
 Then, draw a four short legs followed by a long rounded snout.

 Blending in with their environment, alligators lurk in rivers and lakes with their dark green coloration and hard scaly skin.

-Drawing an alligator would be a great way to teach children about alligators, their habitats, and their behaviors.
+Drawing an alligator is a great way to teach children about alligator habitats, and behaviors.

 Perhaps your children would love to learn how to draw an alligator for their next project.